 "Let's Get It On" chords: Eb Gm Ab7 Bb.
 I iii IV V "Thinking Out Loud" chords: Eb Eb/G Abmaj7 Bb.
 I I/^3 IV V

 The plaintiff report notes that both verse melodies end on the note Eb against Bb in the accompaniment.

-8. “Both songs use the same pitch relationship in the same voice for the same ornamental function relating the same scale degree to the same non-chord tone.”
+I read an idea that “both songs use the same pitch relationship in the same voice for the same ornamental function relating the same scale degree to the same non-chord tone.”

-He means “Let’s” employs ^6 as an ornament of ^5.
+That means “Let’s” employs ^6 as an ornament of ^5.
 This is true as far as it goes.
 In the latter half of the chorus, the second time Gaye sings “Let’s Get It On,” “On” lands on C and resolves to Bb one beat later.
 The report is likening this to an ornament in Thinking.
 But in “Let’s” it’s mostly a “suspension.”
 Gaye lands on the non-chord tone “C” on the strong beat and releases to the chord tone Bb.
 It’s a basic musical device.

 Sheeran’s ornament is rhythmically different.
 It’s an anacrusis — a couple notes at the end of the phrase that clear the way for the first strong beat of the next phrase, a “pickup.”
 Also, IT’S NOT IN THE MELODY.
 It’s a little guitar figure!

 So that would be one more mostly inconsequential observation, I think.

 I’ll just italicize a bunch of arguments I read and considered, and then I’ll mostly debunk them I suspect.